Fleet Week FAQ

-The gates to Martin State Airport at 701 Wilson Point Road, Middle River, MD 21220 open to the public at 9am on both Saturday and Sunday, with aircraft displays starting at 10am.
+The gates to Martin State Airport at 701 Wilson Point Road, Middle River, MD 21220 open to the public at 9AM on both Saturday and Sunday, with aircraft displays starting at 10AM.
 Free off-airport parking and shuttle bus service will be provided to and from the open house and festival.
 The public should look for parking information along Eastern Blvd as well as MD-43, near the airport.

 Airport visitors will be required to pass through security screening to access the aircraft displays on the airport tarmac.
-The airport gates will close each day at 4pm.
+The airport gates will close each day at 4PM.

-Yes, however, be prepared to pass minor security clearance to do so and note that during Fleet Week all bags will be searched.
+Yes!
+Be prepared to pass minor security clearance to do so and note that during Fleet Week all bags will be searched.
 There is no age requirement to access naval vessels during Maryland Fleet Week; however, there may be steep ladders and/or stairways to climb and uneven surfaces to traverse during a ship tour, and thus, tours may not be appropriate for small children and may be difficult for parents carrying young children.
 Guests should wear comfortable clothing and shoes.

 Photography is permitted aboard the ships; however, photos of security personnel or procedures are prohibited.

 CDC guidelines will be followed at the time of the event.
-Currently, masks are optional.

 We love our pets, too, but due to the large crowds and potential for changing weather conditions, we ask that for their safety that pets remain at home.
 Pets are not allowed aboard the visiting ships.
 Service animals are welcome at the festivals.

-Two free shuttle bus routes are available.
+Two free FLEET WEEK shuttle bus routes are available:

-Inner Harbor to Port Covington Shuttle Buses: Bus stop at Maryland Science Center at Key Highway entrance to City Garage Parking Lot stop at 101 Dickman Street, Baltimore, MD 21202 to Port Covington stop at 321 E. Cromwell Street, Baltimore, MD 21230.
-Friday, September 9 through Sunday, September 11 from 11am to 8pm.
+- Inner Harbor to Baltimore Peninsula and Locust Point Shuttle Buses: Bus stop at Maryland Science Center at Key Highway entrance to City Garage Parking Lot stop at 101 Dickman Street, Baltimore, MD 21202 to Port Covington stop at 321 E. Cromwell Street, Baltimore, MD 21230.
+Friday, June 14 through Sunday, June 16 from 11AM to 8PM.

-Martin State Airport Shuttle Buses: Stop at Lockheed Martin parking lot on Eastern Boulevard in Middle River, MD 21220 to Martin State Airport at 701 Wilson Point Road, Middle River, MD 21220.
+- Martin State Airport Shuttle Buses: Stop at Lockheed Martin parking lot on Eastern Boulevard in Middle River, MD 21220 to Martin State Airport at 701 Wilson Point Road, Middle River, MD 21220.
 Additional stop at satellite parking lot at 11572 Crossroads Circle, Middle River, MD 21220 if needed.
-Saturday, September 10 and Sunday, September 11 from 9am to 5pm.
+Saturday, June 15 and Sunday, June 16 from 9AM to 5PM.

-Yes, MTA buses, Light Rail Link and Metro Subway Link are available.
-For schedules, visit the website www.mta.maryland.gov.
+Yes, MTA buses, Light Rail Link, and Metro Subway Link are available.
+For schedules, visit the website WWW.MTA.MARYLAND.GOV.

 The Charm City Circulator buses operate in Baltimore as well.
-For schedules, visit https://transportation.baltimorecity.gov/charm-city-circulator.
+For schedules, visit HTTPS://TRANSPORTATION.BALTIMORECITY.GOV/CHARM-CITY-CIRCULATOR.